tao-ce/tao-ce/docs/dev/README.md

 # build all services from sources, and deploy them locally (similar to `docker compose up`)
 task dev:up
 ```
-3. You can follow up deployement with loggy on `http://localhost:18995` ; devcontainer should automatically forward it.
+3. You can follow up deployement with logdy on `http://localhost:18995` ; devcontainer should automatically forward it.
 4. Once every service is built, its code is synced in `/opt/tao-ce` and the related `systemd` services are started.

 # Use